qingpeng9802/Experimental-COVID-19-Prediction-US/README.md

 3/28: The logistic rate is slightly lower, and need more time to reach the maximum value.
 4/5: The logistic rate become reasonable compared to other countries.
 However, due to the initial speed is too high, the final cases might reach 50,0000+.
 4/13: The logistic rate is lower and more close to other countries.
-The final cases might reach about 70,0000.
+The final cases might reach about 700,000.
+4/21: The logistic rate is at the same level compared to other countries.
+The final cases might reach about 900,000+300,000=1,200,000. (since current predict model is underestimated about 200,000 per 8 days, 300,000 is added by 12 days.)

 By 3/28, the slowing down date of the US is about 4/11.
 By 4/5, the slowing down date of the US is about 4/18.
 By 4/13, the slowing down date of the US is about 4/22.
+By 4/21, the slowing down date of the US is about 5/3.

 ## Reference and Acknowledgment
 CSSEGISandData, https://systems.jhu.edu/, https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data